alissa-huskey/python-class/docs/tools/python-shell.md

 (by clicking the ![launch][] icon at the top of the page), or type into your own Python shell.

-The box labeled `In` is input code and the box labled `Out` is output.
+The box labeled `In` is input code and the box labeled `Out` is output.

 [launch]: ../assets/rocket-icon.png